bingomanatee/forest-2/README.md

 Forest 2.0 is a refactoring of the forest system using components that have been put into their own libraries: transact, walrus and collect.

-**WARNING**: the online documenation for Forest is relevant to forest 1.0; work is ongoing to update it.
+It is documented [Here](https://forest-docs.vercel.app/).

 ## What is Forest?